 We’ll illustrate it now using the “accidental Cloudy setting” example shown above.
 Click on your badly white-balanced picture in the Manager, and then switch to the Develop module, so that you can make these changes while always being able to go back to the original.

 The Develop module gives you two main options for correcting white balance: correction by clicking with an eyedropper on a neutral color, and correction by setting the old and new lighting temperatures via two sliders.

 This picture is a little trickier to balance than most, because the cloudiness has really sucked the color out of it.
 So for our balancing, we’ll both click with the eyedropper on a spot that should be neutral gray, and make some changes to the Colors sliders.
-We pull the Hue down to -5, and raise the Vibrance all the way up to 150.
+We pull the Tint down to -35, and raise the Vibrance all the way up to 120.

 Once we’ve done, we click Export do create a new, separate file containing our changed picture.

 Even if you aren’t prepared for the light conditions when shooting your photos, there’s a way for you to make sure that your final pictures still look good.
 If you need to handle the situation on a computer, use the tips above, and nobody will ever know you made a mistake!